Ok, I might be just a little bit obsessed with the Anti-Gravity Cake Phenomenon!

 After making your way around the glass completely, start with another color, trying to vary the dripping places.

 How fun is this??
 The messier the better :)!!
 I actually layered the colors twice to get the effect I wanted.

 Step 4: Secure the Hardware!

 Ok, this is where you need to pay attention!
 You can achieve the anti-gravity effect two ways.
-The first way is to get a balloon stick (any craft store should have them – or if you’re like me, Amazon-it).
+The first way is to get a balloon stick.
 Attach the cup part to the stick and secure it with melted chocolate!
 NOTE: THIS IS NOT THE CHOCOLATE WITH THE ADDITIONAL BUTTER.
 Pick any color of Candy Melt and heat it in the microwave until it is just melted.
 Put a big glob in the bottom of glass and press the balloon stick to it.
 Allow this to harden.
 Depending on the type of candy you are wanting to stick to it, you may want to reinforce the plastic tube part with a wooden skewer.
 It will fit easily down the hole and give added support.

 Once the stick is secure, coat it with melted chocolate.
 This is just melted Candy Melts!!

 While the chocolate is warm (not hot), secure the candy (or cookies, or whatever you have chosen)!
 You will likely need to hold the pieces in place for a few seconds to harden!
 I would recommend not covering the entire stick all at once or parts of it will harden before you get to them!